e5k/e5k.github.io/_posts/2018-06-06-inversion.md

 </pre>

 ## Getting started
-Duplicate the folder *Inversion/example_folder/* and rename it to whatever name makes you happy.
+Duplicate the folder <pth>Inversion/example_folder/</pth> and rename it to whatever name makes you happy.
 I usually name this folder after the tephra deposit I am inverting.
 Note that you can have as many folders for as many deposits of as many volcanoes as you want here.
 Let's now edit the required files.

 ### Case-study files
 Replace the following files by those for your own case-study.

-* **inversionInput.txt:** This is the main file containing your field observations.
+* <pth>inversionInput.txt:</pth> This is the main file containing your field observations.
 It is a 4-columns, tab-delimited file containing:
     * *Column 1*: Easting coordinates of the outcrop (UTM, WGS84)
     * *Column 2*: Northing coordinates of the outcrop (UTM, WGS84)
     * *Column 3*: Altitude (m asl).
 Note that Tephra2 can not accurately use the elevation.
 Instead, a mean elevation of all outcrops should be estimated and used as a unique value for all outcrops
     * *Column 4*: The mass accumulation (kg/m<sup>2</sup>) estimated at each outcrop.
 Note that this is a **mass accumulation** and not a **thickness**
-* **forwardGrid.utm:** The calculation grid used by the forward solution of Tephra2, and used during the inversion process to compare the deposit modelled by the inversion with field data.
+* <pth>forwardGrid.utm:</pth> The calculation grid used by the forward solution of Tephra2, and used during the inversion process to compare the deposit modelled by the inversion with field data.
 You can use [TephraProb](https://github.com/e5k/TephraProb) to create a grid following [this tutorial](https://www.youtube.com/watch?v=dgo2bZXKv0U&).
-* **inversionWind.txt:** If a wind observation is available for the studied eruption, it can be used to constrain the inversion.
+* <pth>inversionWind.txt:</pth> If a wind observation is available for the studied eruption, it can be used to constrain the inversion.
 If no wind is available, ranges of wind speed and directions can be defined instead (described later), but please keep then the *inversionWind.txt* file in the folder.
 If the eruption is within the time interval provided by Reanalysis datasets, [TephraProb](https://github.com/e5k/TephraProb) can be used to retrieve it.
 The wind file should be a 3-columns, tab-delimited file containing:
     * *Column 1*: Altitude (m asl)
     * *Column 2*: Wind speed (m/s)
     * *Column 3*: Wind direction (i.e. the direction the wind blows to; degrees from N)

 ### Configuration file
-The main inversion file is *inversionConfig.conf*, which **must not be renamed**.
+The main inversion file is <pth>inversionConfig.conf</pth>, which **must not be renamed**.
 As a tip, replace the *ERUPTION_NAME* in the second line by the name of the eruption you are modelling.
 That my save you precious time when looking for data years from now!

 Below is a summary of the different sections to fill in.